-The very first mention of the plasminogen activating system in relation to saliva reported the lysis of plasminogen containing bovine-fibrin plates following the addition of stimulated mixed human saliva [26, 27].
-Decades later Moody [28] demonstrated the presence of the substrate plasminogen in human saliva suggesting that it was due to the tissue plasminogen content of leukocytes and epithelial cells present in saliva as well as due to the fibrinolysis of the surrounding oral mucosa.
+The very first mention of the plasminogen activating system in relation to saliva reported the lysis of plasminogen containing bovine-fibrin plates following the addition of stimulated mixed human saliva^{26, 27}.
+Decades later Moody28 demonstrated the presence of the substrate plasminogen in human saliva suggesting that it was due to the tissue plasminogen content of leukocytes and epithelial cells present in saliva as well as due to the fibrinolysis of the surrounding oral mucosa.

 Increased salivary protein concentrations of uPAR in patients with periodontitis in comparison to periodontal health have been reported previously.
-Tasdemir et al. [13], Ali, Qasem and Baskaradoss [12] and Isola et al. [14] show a 6.5-fold, 5.2-fold and 2.2-fold increase of salivary uPAR concentrations in patients with periodontitis in comparison to periodontally healthy participants, respectively.
-Our own findings (a 2.5-fold increase in salivary uPAR concentrations in patients with periodontitis in comparison to periodontally healthy participants) are comparable with Isola et al. [14], however of somewhat lower magnitude than the findings of Tasdemir et al. [13] and Ali, Qasem and Baskaradoss [12].
-This may be due to for example minor variations in saliva sampling and processing techniques or the different ELISA manufacturers used. uPA concentrations in periodontitis have only been investigated in GCF and a two-fold increase in comparison to periodontal health has been reported [15].
-Similarly, uPA activity in saliva or GCF has only been reported once to date, in a study unrelated to periodontitis in patients with various neurological symptoms [29].
-In that study, salivary uPA activity was only detected in 9 out of 34 samples, with high activity reported in a sample from a patient with hypophyseal tumour [29].
-This led the authors to suggest that salivary uPA activity is inhibited by PAI-2 [29].
-In contrast, we detected uPA activity in all of the analysed samples in the present study, with a significant increase in patients with periodontal disease in comparison to periodontally healthy participants.
+Tasdemir et al.13, Ali et al.12 and Isola et al.14 show a 6.5-fold, 5.2-fold and 2.2-fold increase of salivary uPAR concentrations in patients with periodontitis in comparison to periodontally healthy participants, respectively.
+Our own findings (a 2.5-fold increase in salivary uPAR concentrations in patients with periodontitis in comparison to periodontally healthy participants) are comparable with Isola et al.14, however of somewhat lower magnitude than the findings of Tasdemir et al.13 and Ali et al.12.
+This may be due to for example minor variations in saliva sampling and processing techniques or the different ELISA manufacturers used. uPA concentrations in periodontitis have only been investigated in GCF and a 2-fold increase in comparison to periodontal health has been reported15.
+Similarly, uPA activity in saliva or GCF has only been reported once to date, in a study unrelated to periodontitis in patients with various neurological symptoms29.
+In that study, salivary uPA activity was only detected in 9 out of 34 samples, with high activity reported in a sample from a patient with hypophyseal tumour29.
+This led the authors to suggest that salivary uPA activity is inhibited by PAI-229.
+In contrast, we detected uPA activity in all of the analysed samples in the present study, with a significant increase in patients with periodontal disease in comparison to periodontal be analysed samples in the present study, with a significant increase in patients with periodontal disease in comparison to periodontal beatth participants.